-- That repurchase-to-maturity transactions be classified as secured borrowings; - (2) Separate accounting for a transfer of a financial asset that is executed contemporaneously with a repurchase

-- agreement with the same counterparty, which will result in secured borrowing accounting for the repurchase agreement; and - (3) The following disclosures for repurchase agreements, securities lending transactions, and repurchase-tomaturity transactions that are accounted for as secured borrowings: - A disaggregation of the gross obligation by the class of collateral pledged; - The remaining contractual tenor of the agreements; and - c.
+- That repurchase-to-maturity transactions be classified as secured borrowings; - (2) Separate accounting for a transfer of a financial asset that is executed contemporaneously with a repurchase agreement with the same counterparty, which will result in secured borrowing accounting for the repurchase agreement; and - (3) The following disclosures for repurchase agreements, securities lending transactions, and repurchase-tomaturity transactions that are accounted for as secured borrowings: - A disaggregation of the gross obligation by the class of collateral pledged; - b.
+The remaining contractual tenor of the agreements; and - c.
 A discussion of the potential risks associated with the agreements and the related collateral pledged, including obligations arising from a decline in the fair value of the collateral pledged and how those risks are managed.

-The ASU also requires additional disclosures for those arrangements within the scope of (1) and (2) above.
+The ASU also requires additional disclosures for transfers of financial assets as sales where the transferor retains substantially all of the exposure to the economic returns of the transferred assets.
 The guidance will be effective for fiscal periods beginning on or after December 15, 2014 and will be applied retrospectively with a cumulative effect of initially applying this guidance recognized at the date of initial application.